-I spoke with trumpeter, Stephanie Richards in April about her album, FULLMOON, which was released on Relative Pitch Records on May 18th.
+I spoke with trumpeter, Stephanie Richards in April about her album, Fullmoon, which was released on Relative Pitch Records on May 18th.
 But of course, even more than I wanted to speak about her stunning, enigmatic, creative and expressive album, I wanted to talk about her womanhood.
 This interview was done before my debut interview at Downbeat with Sara Serpa and the We Have Voice movement.
 She and I had no idea what was coming, but that was because we live it.
-Richards and her female identified colleagues in free jazz and creative music live out the pain, alienation and confusion of the reality of being a woman and female identified jazz musician can bring.
+Richards and her female identified, women and LGBTQ colleges in free jazz and creative music live out the pain, alienation and confusion that being a jazz musician can bring.
 They also experience the love, community, happiness and passion that arises from being free enough to make the music they want to make.

-The album was also coming from an idea of reflection because the trumpets on the album [were] processed like I have electronic processing on my own trumpet, but it’s all acoustic.
+The album was also coming from an idea of reflection because the trumpets on the album sound processed like I have electronic processing on my own trumpet, but it’s all acoustic.
 Dino was just live sampling my sound.
 It sounds processed because it’s playing against the surface of these percussion instruments.
-So, those reflections and the sympathetic vibration with the other instruments, which is where the all the beautiful timbres are coming from.
+So, those reflections and the sympathetic vibration that the other instruments vibrate which is where the all the beautiful timbres are coming from.

-Speaking of the moon cycle, it is understood that the moon denotes a feminine energy and an archetype in many spiritual ideologies.
-The moon also balances with our menstrual cycles.
+Speaking of the moon cycle, it is understood that the moon denotes a feminine energy or archetype in many spiritual ideologies.
+The moon also balances with our menstrual cycles and women.

 For women and our menstrual cycle, it’s still today seen as this thing you don’t talk about.
-But it’s one of the most incredible features of modern life and advanced as we [advance].
-We [struggle to get] the fact that we’re still animals and that there’s this deep connection that we can’t fight between our environments.
+But it’s one of the most incredible features of modern life, and advanced as we are, we can’t get to the fact that we’re still animals, and that there’s this deep connection that we can’t fight between our environments.

 When you are playing a gig and menstruating, does that make you feel like an outsider?